-By default, the Array Plot block plots the PSD

-data with respect to
+By default, the Array Plot block plots the PS data with respect to

 the number of samples per frame.
 The number of points on the x-axis equals the

 length of the input frame.
-The spectrum analyzer plots the PSD data with respect to
+The spectrum analyzer plots the PS data with respect to

 frequency.
 For a one-sided spectrum, the frequency varies in the range [0 Fs/2].
 For

 x-axis of the array plot from sample-based to

 For a one-sided spectrum, set X-offset to

 For a two-sided spectrum, set X-offset to